 - Don’t try so hard.
 I know it’s really difficult to give your kids space, but I can assure you that when you push too hard, it will be met with resistance.
 This doesn’t mean you give up and don’t try, it just means you take a step back, and stay open.
 Instead of asking ten questions about how her day was and not letting her leave the room until she answers, ask one and don’t push if she’s not interested in a heart to heart.
 Tell her that you’re here for her and if she wants to chat later you’ll still be here.
 As a teen girl I was often more drawn to deep connection with my dad than my mom because of this very thing.
 My mom sometimes tried too hard (love you mom!), but my dad waited for me to come to him and I always knew he was there for me, even if he wasn’t always pursuing that connection.

 - Be secure in yourself.
-This goes along with number three in that the more content you are with yourself, the less you will try to find affirmation in your kids.
-We often base our whole identity on being a mom but the dark side of this is that when our kids are rude or aloof, we take it personally.
-When they don’t want to be with us, we feel unlovable.
-And when they make decisions that are completely against everything we’ve taught them, we feel like we’ve failed as a parent.
-The more you can find your identity in who God says you are, and allow Him to meet your need for belonging and acceptance, the better mom you can be to your teen daughter.
-You can’t lead her where you haven’t already been, so do the hard work of understanding yourself as a daughter of God and you can teach her to do the same.
+This goes along with number three in that the more content you are with yourself, the less you will try to find affirmation from the teen you are raising/working with.
+We often base our whole identity on how people respond to us, but the dark side of this is that when we get a negative response, we take it personally.
+When they don’t want to be with us, we can feel insecure.
+And when they make decisions that are completely against everything we’ve taught them, we feel like we’ve failed them.
+But the more you can find your identity in who God says you are, and allow Him to meet your need for belonging and acceptance, the better parent, friend and support you can be to your teen girl.
+You can’t lead her where you haven’t already been, so do the hard work of understanding yourself as a child of God and you can teach her to do the same.

-Teen girls need the influence of their moms (and dads) more than ever.
+Teen girls need the influence of their parents, youth works and teachers more than ever.
 With all the pressure they are facing from their peers and the world, especially through social media, anxiety and depression are becoming more and more prevalent.
-If you can build a strong connection with your daughter using these tips, your voice will continue to have an impact on her life and decisions all throughout her teen years.
+If you can build a strong connection with the teen girls in your life using these tips, your voice will continue to have an impact on her life and decisions all throughout her teen years.
 Whether your connecting is already solid, or desperately needing repair, I pray these tips will help you build new bridges and form deeper connections between you and your girl.

 Cheering for you always!